Heart & Vascular Institute at St. Anthony's

-The Vascular and Interventional Radiology Center at St. Anthony's Medical Center offers minimally invasive, image-guided diagnostic and therapeutic care for a wide variety of vascular and nonvascular conditions affecting the chest, abdomen and extremities.
+St. Anthony's vascular and interventional radiology services offer minimally invasive, image-guided diagnostic and therapeutic care for a wide variety of vascular and nonvascular conditions affecting the chest, abdomen and extremities.

 Often by making an incision no bigger that the tip of a pen, interventional radiologists treat a wide variety of conditions that once required surgery.
 Some of the advantages of interventional radiology include:

 - reduced risk, pain and recovery time in many cases

 - many procedures can be performed without an overnight stay in the hospital